khulnasoft-lab/design.khulnasoft.com/README.md

 ## Quick start

+1. Open a new Terminal window via `Applications -> Utilities > Terminal` or `CMD + SPACE` and typing in "Terminal"
+1. Move into the folder you want to store the project with `cd` or create a new folder with `mkdir`
 1. Clone the project with `git clone git@gitlab.com:gitlab-org/design.gitlab.com.git`
 1. Install [yarn](https://yarnpkg.com/en/docs/install)
+1. Move into the project folder with `cd design.gitlab.com`
 1. Run `yarn install`
 1. Run `yarn start` to start build & watch changes
 1. Open http://localhost:2018